-A big advantage of the triangle is that it gives extra dynamism to your pop-up as you open and close the card: look at the animated photo, below.
-The face with the flower could easily have been made as a silhouette with a rectangle pop-up, but since it is drawn with a triangle, as you close the card the face leans down towards the flower.
+A big advantage of the triangle is that it gives extra dynamism to your pop-up as you open and close the card.
+Look at the animated photo below.
+The face with the flower could easily have been made as a silhouette with a rectangle pop-up.
+However, since it is drawn with a triangle, as you close the card the face leans down towards the flower.
 Open it, and the face pulls away!

 Watch out though, once you move beyond the classic bird beak and try to combine triangles on different planes they can get complicated fast, but as long as you keep your design simple triangles are easy and fun to play with when you are learning how to make pop-up cards.

 Just by using and combining triangles and rectangles you can obtain an astonishing variety of shapes: the house shows a square combined with a triangle roof, and the ship is almost identical, just upside down, and with a different angle.
 The martini glass is made of a square stem with two symmetrical triangles forming the base and the glass.

 When you design any card you’ll be making several drafts, trying out shapes and then adjusting them.
-To make the Phoenician ship below, for example, in my first draft I adjusted the shape of my standard ship hull (adjusting the bow) then added the characteristic Phoenician square sail — but it looked too chunky, so I re-drew the sail cut lines to make it look like the wind was blowing and puffing it out.
+To make the Phoenician ship below, for example, in my first draft I adjusted the shape of my standard ship hull (adjusting the bow).
+Then I added the characteristic Phoenician square sail — but it looked too chunky, so I re-drew the sail cut lines to make it look like the wind was blowing and puffing it out.